sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 `this.exchange(url, HttpMethod.GET, null, T::class.java`

 -- The answer is: because we can't.
 In this case we'll pass in `List` as the expected resulting class, and this will break.
 Using the full generic type passed to the function as `T` in the `ParameterizedTypeReference` wíll work.
 This allows us to have a solution that works for domain types such as `Product` and lists of these types such as `List<Product>` alike.
+Give it a try to see what happens.

 </details>